ajuram/promise-java/README.md

 A JAVA implementation of Promise `.then` control flow library for Java and Android.

-The Promise object represents the eventual completion (or failure) of an asynchronous method calls, and its resulting value.
+The Promise object represents the eventual completion (or failure) of asynchronous method calls, and its resulting value.

 A Promise is a proxy for a value not necessarily known when the promise is created.
 It allows you to associate handlers